Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 Desember 2025 03.59.03 UTC
+- WIB: Minggu, 28 Desember 2025 04.08.03 UTC
-- WITA: Minggu, 28 Desember 2025 04.59.03 UTC
+- WITA: Minggu, 28 Desember 2025 05.08.03 UTC
-- WIT: Minggu, 28 Desember 2025 05.59.03 UTC
+- WIT: Minggu, 28 Desember 2025 06.08.03 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: funny
+Kategori: success